jwatzek/minimal-mistakes/_pages/home.md

   - image_path: sample-syllabus.png
     alt: "Sample syllabus"
     title: "Teaching"
-    excerpt: "I have taught *Statistics for Psychologists* and *Intro to R programming* and run workshops to teach R and Python for data wrangling and visualization, stimulus presentation, and mathematical simulations. <br/><br/>I have guest lectured on the topics of cooperation, comparative economics, decision-making, and social complexity in animal societies (*Psychology of Animal Behavior* class).
-I'm currently teaching *Introduction to General Psychology*."
+    excerpt: "I have taught *Statistics for Psychologists* and *Intro to R programming* and run workshops to teach R and Python for data wrangling and visualization, stimulus presentation, and mathematical simulations. <br/><br/>I'm currently teaching *Introduction to General Psychology* and have guest lectured on the topics of cooperation, comparative economics, decision-making, and social complexity in animal societies (*Psychology of Animal Behavior* class)."
   - image_path: unsplash-code2.jpg
     alt: "Photo credit: Lee Campbell @Unsplash"
     title: "Code"